josh-monto/Vehicle-emissions/README.md

-# CS-437-Lab4
+# Vehicle-emissions
-Lab 4 code for dealing with AWS IoT
+Observes vehicle emissions data and sends to subscribers via AWS IoT Core.
+Processed with lambda function and then visualizations are produced in Jupyter notebook.